-The Foundations of Research Computing (FORC) Camp is a three day data skills immersion program offered to Arts & Science Master’s College students by Data Services (NYU Libraries and IT) in collaboration with the Arts & Science Office of Teaching Excellence and Innovation.
+The Foundations of Research Computing (FORC) Camp is a three day data skills immersion program offered to graduate students through a collaboration among the GSAS Master's College, the Arts & Science Office of Teaching Excellence and Innovation, and Data Services (NYU Libraries and IT).
 FORC will give participants a thorough grounding in the digital skills essential for their research.
 There is something for every disciplinary approach, from creating visualizations that require no coding skills to data harvesting and statistical analysis.
 Choose the track that is right for your needs – in the Project Examples sections, we’ve included links to research projects NYU graduate students have worked on using the skills covered in each track.

-Each day’s schedule will include two to four hours of interactive instruction followed by a 90 minute office hours/tea time that offers opportunities for one on one consults, meeting with subject area librarians, and building connections with your graduate student colleagues.
+Each day’s schedule will include four hours of interactive instruction followed by a 90 minute office hours/tea time that offers opportunities for one on one consults, meeting with subject area librarians, and building connections with your graduate student colleagues.
 An optional 90 minutes of homework will allow you to apply digital skills to your own research for feedback from FORC instructors.
+Lunch will be provided daily.

 Send inquiries to asteaching@nyu.edu.